aws/karpenter-provider-aws/website/content/en/v0.30/concepts/deprovisioning.md

 ### Node-Level Controls

-Nodes can be opted out of consolidation and expiration deprovisioning by setting the annotation `karpenter.sh/do-not-consolidate: "true"` on the node.
+Nodes can be opted out of consolidation deprovisioning by setting the annotation `karpenter.sh/do-not-consolidate: "true"` on the node.

 ```yaml
 apiVersion: v1